iotaledger/iota-wiki/internal/participate/use-cases/data-confidence.md

 ---
 title: Data Confidence
-description: Data on the Edge and in IOT solutions needs Trsut.
-IOTA has developed a solution together with Dell and INTEL that delivers exactly this trust.
+description: Evaluating the confidence in data before it is used by an application
 ---

 # Data Confidence